 This blog post was supposed to be a celebration of all things Beatles at the International BeatleWeek 2019, and within 48 hours it has mutated into a Liverpool Rant.
 I’ve been here twice before and very much enjoyed myself.
-Things were going downhill a bit last time, but nothing prepared me for Liverpool’s new, aggressive, burgeoning homeless population.
+Things were starting to go downhill a bit last time, but nothing prepared me for Liverpool’s new, aggressive, burgeoning homeless population.

-Now is the part of the feature where you drag the needle across the phonograph record like they do in movies to signal a dramatic change in the plot course or emphasize something bizarre or horrific on the screen.
+Now is the part of the feature where you drag the needle across the phonograph record as they do in movies to signal a dramatic change in the plot or to signal that something has gone terribly wrong.

-It all started to go wrong after that.
-My good friend, Liverpool, turned on me with a vengeance.
-After singing its praises all over the world, I found myself feeling betrayed to my very core.
-The wound cut deep, not just because I was treated so shabbily, but because of the black mark they are leaving upon John, Paul, George, and Ringo.
+Thus, I began my descent into Liverpudlian purgatory which is awash with ill-mannered folk threatening to boil you in a giant cauldron of the local scouse.
+My good friend, Liverpool, had officially turned on me with a vengeance.
+After singing its praises all over the world, I felt betrayed to my very core.
+The wound cut deep, not just because I was treated so shabbily, but because of the black mark, they left upon John, Paul, George, and Ringo.
 Liverpool should be ashamed of itself.
-The City Council, the locals, the homeless, and street people all share the blame.
+The City Council, the locals, the homeless, and street people all share in the blame.

 HARD DAYS NIGHT SHOP – The best Beatle souvenir shop in Liverpool right at the top of Mathew Street features a “Fool on the Hill” sleeping outside.
 This area is the welcome mat of the city!

 Steps away from this sleeping derelict “The Busker” sings “Penny Lane” next to the famous Cavern Club.
 The upbeat sentimental lyrics fall to the ground in stark contrast to the dreadful scene unfolding on Mathew Street.
 It’s only 3:11 pm in the afternoon, but you can already feel the crazy bubbling to the surface.